Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Proofs.

-\begin{proof}[Proof of Proposition~\ref{BP-prop22/thm}] We proceed now with the proof of the identities in the second section of Table~\ref{table-app-ribbon/fig} (coinciding with Table~\ref{table-BPHopf-prop22/fig}), which concern the relationship between the ribbon structure and the integrals of the algebra.
+\begin{proof}[Proof of Proposition~\ref{BP-prop22/thm}] We proceed now with the proof of the identities in the second section of Table~\ref{table-app-ribbon/fig} (which coincides with Table~\ref{table-BPHopf-prop22/fig}) concerning the relation between the ribbon structure and the integrals.